cse110-sp24-group6/cse110-sp24-group6/README.md

 Our team followed the agile development process in order to iteratively create our product through consistent meetings and frequent project updates.

-**Weekly Team Meetings**
+**Weekly Team Meetings:**
-* Our team met through Zoom every Saturday around 5pm in order to check-in and see everyone's progress.
-We also took that time to go over any ideas we had, as well as to plan out the next week's work.
-* Towards the end of the quarter, we included a second short meeting after Thursday's class in order to have more time to discuss.
+Enforcing consistent team meetings is essential in ensuring progress can be made and checked among members, and it especially helped us in delegating tasks.
+Every Saturday around 5pm, our team held a meeting through Zoom where we took about an hour making sure that we knew what we were doing, sharing and issues we had, and our plans moving forward.
+During these meetings, we took notes which can be found [here](admin/meetings).
+Towards the end of the quarter, we also started meeting after Thursday's lecture just to have more time to converse amongst ourselves.

-**Daily Standups**
+**Daily Standups:**
-* While not actually having daily standup meetings, we did implement a daily check-in system in our Slack server.
-We would post daily any work we did and what we planned on doing in order to have more communication among the team outside of our meetings.

-**Branching Strategies**
-* Our team wanted to minimize the number of branches we would have to make, as having an excessive amount would lead to dead/redundant branches.
-Similarly, having too few branches could lead to merge conflicts further down the line.
-* We decided to create a branch for each feature we would be implementing as our major branches.
-From there, any tweaks that would have to be made were included in smaller branches in order to maintain cleanliness throughout the branches.
+Daily Stand-ups are a key part in teams that follow agile development, as they allow for rapid conversation among team members to make sure everyone is on track.
+During these stand-ups, teams would very briefly describe the work they have done as well as their plans for the next day.
+While our team did not actually have daily stand-up meetings, we did implement a daily check-in system on our Slack workspace.
+Through this, we would make daily posts about our progress in order to make sure everyone was aware of the current status of the project.

-**Making it Offline**
+**Making it Offline:**
-* In order to implement offline functionality for our web application, we decided to use Service Workers.
-* Considering our options for this, we chose to utilize the method that we had some experience with through the Labs.

-**Retrospectives**
+Focusing on the accessibility of our page, we wanted to create offline functionality for our application in order to ensure it would still maintain functionality when the user does not have access to the internet.
+We decided to use service workers for this, as we had utilized them previously in one of our Labs.
+Compared to other options, this ultimately accomodated for the short time we had, as learning new technologies could take time and put risk on the quality of our product.

+**Retrospectives:**
 Retrospectives are essential for teams following an agile development process as they provide an opportunity to reflect on what went well, what didn't, and how to improve.
 Our team conducted retrospectives at the end of each sprint.
 We used a structured format where each team member shared their thoughts on what worked, what didn't, and any suggestions for improvement.
 We documented these discussions in our repository and revisited them in subsequent retrospectives to track progress.
 We used Jamboard to conduct our retrospectives and allow everyone to reflect upon the sprint and give suggestions/feedback.

-**Sprint and Sprint Reviews**
+**Sprint and Sprint Reviews:**
 Sprints are time-boxed periods during which specific work has to be completed.
 Our team typically had one/two-week sprints.
 At the beginning of each sprint, we held a sprint planning meeting to decide which tasks to prioritize and assign them to team members.
 Throughout the sprint, we tracked our progress and addressed any blockers.
 At the end of each sprint, we conducted a sprint review meeting to demo the completed work to stakeholders and gather feedback for future iterations.

-**Testing**
+**Testing:**
 Testing was a crucial aspect of our development process to ensure the quality and reliability of our product.
 We adopted a test-driven development (TDD) approach, where tests were written before the implementation of features.
 Our testing strategy included unit tests and end-to-end tests.
 We used automated testing frameworks such as Jest for unit testing and Puppeteer for end-to-end testing.
 Additionally, we performed manual testing to validate the user experience across different devices and browsers.

-**Documentation**
+**Documentation:**
 Documentation played a vital role in ensuring the maintainability and scalability of our project.
 We maintained comprehensive documentation covering various aspects of our application, including installation instructions, architecture overview, and API documentation.
 We used tools like JS Docs for documenting our JavaScript and made extensive use of comments and README files.
 Documentation was continuously updated throughout the development process to reflect changes and additions to the codebase.

-**Issues**
+**Issues:**
 We utilized an issue tracking system to manage and prioritize tasks, bugs, and feature requests.
 Whenever a new task or issue was identifie it was logged into our issue tracker (GitHub project integrated into our repo).
 Each issue was assigned to a team member, categorized (e.g., bug, feature, enhancement), and given a priority level.
 We regularly reviewed and updated the status of issues, ensuring transparency and accountability within the team.

-#### Branching Strategies
+#### Github Integration

+**Branching Strategies:**
 Our branching strategy aimed to strike a balance between minimizing complexity and facilitating collaboration.
 We followed a Git branching model based on feature branches.
 Each new feature or user story was developed in its own branch, allowing team members to work independently without interfering with each other's code.
 Once a feature was complete, it underwent code review before being merged into the main development branch.

-**PRs**
+**PRs:**
 Pull requests (PRs) served as the primary mechanism for code review and collaboration within our team.
 Before merging any code changes into the main branch, a team member would create a pull request and request reviews from other team members.
 Code reviews were conducted to ensure adherence to coding standards, identify potential bugs or optimizations, and promote knowledge sharing.
 We used pull request templates to provide context and checklist for reviewers, streamlining the review process and maintaining code quality.
-We also created a [PR template](TODO.md) and made sure that every PR has at least 2 reviewers and is linked to its corresponding issue.
+We also created a [PR template](PULL_REQUEST_TEMPLATE.md) and made sure that every PR has at least 2 reviewers and is linked to its corresponding issue.

-**CI/CD Pipeline**
+**CI/CD Pipeline:**
 We made use of a CI/CD pipeline to automate certain tasks.
 Our pipeline includes:
 * Linting (using a tool called super-linter which is a collection of linters)
 * Code quality check using Codacy